 Same-day testing for herpes allows you to stay ahead of the curve.
 You can take preventive measures, such as using a latex condom during intercourse, to avoid spreading the infection.
 Doctors may recommend pregnant women antiviral treatments to circumvent an outbreak during delivery.

 The herpes virus has an incubation period of two to 12 days.
 If you notice genital bumps that last for more than a week, consider contacting a healthcare specialist.
 You can also find same-day STD testing nearby on our website.

 Get a Herpes Test at a Rapid STD Testing Center Near You

 If you’re wondering how to test for herpes, you’ve come to the right place.
 Rapid STD Testing has testing centers across the country.
 All you have to do is enter your zip code under “Find a Lab,” and we will connect you with the nearest testing location.

 We offer fast and hassle-free STD testing for various sexually transmitted infections, including herpes, gonorrhea, and chlamydia.
 At Rapid STD Testing, we strive to deliver the highest quality service to our patients, giving them the peace of mind they need on their journey to recovery.
 That includes same-day results and 100% confidentiality.

 Rapid STD Testing has the tools and services you need, no matter your situation.
 We offer packages that let you test for one or more STDs, plus testing for couples.
 Make an appointment online and get your herpes test in no time.

-Rapid STD Testing has made it easier than ever to distinguish ingrown hairs from herpes sores.
-We offer convenient dual-panel tests that let you test for multiple diseases at one time.
+Rapid STD Testing has made it easier than ever to distinguish ingrown hairs vs. herpes.
+We offer convenient dual-panel tests that let you for multiple diseases at one time.
 Visit our website or call us at (866) 872-1888 to purchase your herpes test today.